-Dawn worked in television and film for a number of years before making the switch to non-profit communications consulting in 2010.
-Since then, Dawn has worked in with non-profit organizations in Saskatchewan, including the Saskatchewan Association of Safe Workplace in Health; the Service and Hospitality Safety Association of Saskatchewan; and the Saskatchewan College of Pharmacists.
+Dawn worked in television and film for a number of years before transitioning to non-profit communications consulting in 2010.
+Since then, Dawn has worked with non-profit organizations in Saskatchewan, including the Saskatchewan Association of Safe Workplace in Health; the Service and Hospitality Safety Association of Saskatchewan; and the Saskatchewan College of Pharmacists.
 Dawn joined HSAS in 2017.

 When Dawn isn’t at work, she volunteers with the Saskatchewan Cultural Exchange Society, where she served as Chair of the Board for 5 years, and currently sits as the Past-Chair for the organization.

 The Administrative Staff of HSAS provides reception, administrative and secretarial support to the Office Manager, Executive Director, Labour Relations staff, Executive Council and various Committees of the Union.

 In July of 2013 Samantha completed the Medical Administrative Assistant program at Saskatoon Business College, and has been working at HSAS since February 2014.
 Previous to that, she completed the Veterinary Office Assistant program at McKay Career Training in 2010.
 She has worked in the customer service field for 11 years, with 3 of those years being in an office setting.
 In September 2014, she acquired her Nail Enhancement diploma at Can-West and now does this from home in her spare time.